emanuelefavero/non-solo-poesia/README.md

 # Rich Text Blog

-A blog application built with Next.js and TipTap that allows users to create, edit, and delete blog posts.
+A blog application built with Next.js and TipTap that allows users to create blog posts with rich text formatting.

 The application uses a rich text editor to allow users to format their blog posts.
 The admin dashboard is protected with a secret key that the author of the blog will need to provide to access the dashboard (e.g. `http://localhost:3000/create-post?key=SECRET_KEY`)